def1ant1/RusticUI/README.md

 `archives/mui-packages/mui-material`.
 Scripts that previously globbed through `archives/mui-packages/**` should consume the catalog so they automatically follow any future archive relocations.

+Editors and language servers lean on the root `tsconfig.json` paths to follow those archives.
+If completion stops working for `@mui/*` imports, reload your IDE so it re-parses the updated configuration or run `pnpm exec tsc --showConfig` to confirm the archived aliases resolve.
+The canonical implementation lives in the Rust crates (`crates/rustic-ui-*`) and exposes automated TypeScript shims via `cargo xtask build-docs`; the archived files remain as read-only references for parity investigations.

 ## Design system automation with `css_with_theme!`

 Enterprise teams demand consistent design tokens without repetitive wiring.
 The RusticUI theming macros automatically inject the